osscameroon/js-generator/README.md

-# jsGenerator : Translating from Html to J
+# jsGenerator : Translating from Html

 # About